kazumasa-kusaba/TwitterFollowersRecoder/README.md

 # TwitterFollowersRecorder
-A tool for counting the number of Twitter friends and followers and recording as CVS file on a regular basis.
+A tool for recording the number of Twitter friends and followers and recording as CVS file on a regular basis.

 ## Features
 This tool can: